Design Patterns and the Open-Closed Principle

 Decorator Pattern

-The Decorator Pattern is a structural design pattern that allows behavior to be added to individual objects dynamically, without affecting the behavior of other objects from the same class.
-It provides an alternative to subclassing for extending functionality.
+The Decorator Pattern is a structural design pattern that adds behavior to individual objects at runtime, without affecting other objects from the same class.
+It's a practical alternative to subclassing when you need to extend functionality.
 In terms of the Open-Closed Principle:

 Open for Extension